The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Existence of minimizers

 which contradicts the fact $\rho_0^{\min} = 0$ was a minimizer of the function $f$. \end{proof}

-Now we are ready to prove $\tilde \gamma$ is a desired minimizer of the unrestricted problem. \begin{prop} If $\rho_0^{\min} = 0$ then there exist $(\gamma^{\min}, \alpha^{\min})$ minimizing functional the $\F$. \end{prop} \begin{proof} We will show that $(\tilde \gamma, 0 , 0)$ is a desired minimizer, where $\tilde \gamma$ is a limit of $\gamma_\kappa$ from the previous propositions.
+Now we are ready to prove $\tilde \gamma$ is a desired minimizer of the unrestricted problem. \begin{prop} If $\rho_0^{\min} = 0$ then there exist $(\gamma^{\min}, \alpha^{\min})$ minimizing the functional $\F$. \end{prop} \begin{proof} We will show that $(\tilde \gamma, 0 , 0)$ is a desired minimizer, where $\tilde \gamma$ is a limit of $\gamma_\kappa$ from the previous lemmas.
 We already know that $\gamma_\kappa$ converges to $\tilde \gamma$ pointwise and in $L^1$.
-Just like in the proof of Proposition \ref{restriced_existence} we can estimate kinetic and entropy term using Fatou lemma and for remaining terms use $L^1$ convergence.
+Just like in the proof of Proposition \ref{restriced_existence} we can estimate kinetic and entropy term using the Fatou lemma and for remaining terms use the $L^1$ convergence.
 This gives us

 which proves $(\tilde \gamma, 0 ,0)$ is a minimizer of the unrestricted problem. \end{proof} \begin{remark} Proposition \ref{rho_0=0_existence} together with Proposition \ref{T>0existence1} prove Theorem \ref{main_existence} in the case $T>0.$ \end{remark}